intel/neural-compressor/examples/pytorch/eager/huggingface_models/README.md

 please refer to [BERT base scripts and instructions](examples/text-classification/README.md#PyTorch version).

 * After fine tuning, you can get a checkpoint dir which include pretrained model, tokenizer and training arguments.
-This checkpoint dir will be used by lpot tuning as below.
+This checkpoint dir will be used by neural_compressor tuning as below.

 #### XLM-RoBERTa
 For BERT base and glue tasks(task name can be one of CoLA, SST-2, MRPC, STS-B, QQP, MNLI, QNLI, RTE, WNLI...)